grandamp/rest-service/TESTING.md

 At this point in time, the testing is manual, and functional.
 I.e., does the service properly validate the certificate in contrast to the current production validation services.

 I've been running the Spring Boot service on localhost:5000, so when I make a change, I build and start the service, then execute the `curl` commands below.

+The service is currently using S3 for fetching the current policies, which can be overridden using the example locally via [policies.json](./configuration/policies.json).

+- Set S3 Bucket

+If using the AWS CLI and an S3 bucket, set the bucket name via:

+`export S3_BUCKET=<bucket_name>`

 - Build and run

+I enable `certpath` and `TLS` debugging locally

-`mvn clean package spring-boot:repackage; mvn spring-boot:run`
+`mvn clean package spring-boot:repackage; java -Djava.security.debug=certpath -Djavax.net.debug=all -jar target/rest-service-eb.jar`

 - State TAPTest (revoked)